gaurav1780/comp1010practicalClassMaterial/week 06 - recursion 1/practicalRecursion.md

 You will be working with package `practicePackage._04_recursion`, stages 1 and 2 only.

 - There are a total of 29 functions across the two stages.
-- You can use `Math.abs` (as I accidentally left it in the first function of stage 2).
 - Passing criteria: Pass at least 12 tests.
 - Time limit: 5 seconds.
 - All solutions **must** be implemented purely recursively (no loops + function must meaningfully call itself or its helper(s) must call themselves - directly or indirectly - to achieve the solution). **Any use of loops automatically disqualifies your submission.** So even if you use a loop in **one** function, you will automatically get a zero. **TL;DR** Don't use any loop!